Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/calli-c2d5.md

 The day was going to be normal for her therapy services—or at least Mordan believed it would be.

 Receiving Gonathon G’s [urgent cries for help](https://www.youtube.com/live/ABO6qUKDBG0?si=erILWy8VCbyY6pl8&t=359) early in the morning was not a surprise for Mordan Ramsey.
-Regardlessas—as his therapist—she had found the need to be much harsher with him in future sessions.
+Regardless—as his therapist—she had found the need to be much harsher with him in future sessions.
 She recognized that she only wanted the best for him, especially in her capacity as a fellow wolf.

 In the meantime, Mordan and the other newly unionized chefs banded together to standardize prices across the food market.